JosiahM42/UWEFlix/README.md

 <br>

 ## Design Work
-Please see the UWEFLix design work folder to view the design work for this project, including users stories, non-requirement, and database design.
+Please see the UWEFLix design work folder to view the design work for this project, including user stories, non-requirement, and database design.